HSIDMamba: Exploring Bidirectional State-Space Models for Hyperspectral Denoising: Experiments

 \subsubsection{Effectiveness of scanning mechanism}

-To better explore the impact of scanning mechanisms combined with SSM on HSI denoising, we conducted experiments using both popular Sweep scanning and adjacent scanning methods on different datasets.
-We performed both unidirectional and bidirectional experiments for each scanning method, and the results are summarized in Table \ref{module_effcient}.
-The findings provide evidence supporting the effectiveness of our bidirectional adjacent scanning approach.
+To better explore the impact of scanning mechanisms combined with SSM on HSI denoising, we conducted experiments using both popular Sweep scanning and continuous scanning methods on different datasets.
+We performed both unidirectional and bidirectional experiments for each scanning method, and the results are summarized in Table \ref{module_effcient}, Alt representing whether to use the alternate mechanism.
+The findings provide evidence supporting the effectiveness of our bidirectional Continuous scanning approach.

 \arraystretch{1.3}

 Despite the varying number of individual scan iterations required by different scanning mechanisms in the comparative experiments, we ensure uniformity in the total number of scans by selecting a specific scanning strategy at each layer, thereby maintaining a consistent model size across all variations.